rahmed-dev/nextstack-erp/docs/epics/epic-1-invoice-accounting-core.md

 **Acceptance Criteria:**

 **Given** I open the Journal Entries screen
 **When** I create a new journal entry in Draft with at least one debit line and one credit line and the debits and credits balance
-**Then** the entry can be saved and later submitted
+**Then** the entry can be saved and later submitted **And** the Journal Entries list is rendered using the DocType metadata-driven listing system via route `/list?doctype=journal_entry` with columns, filters, and actions configured in the journal_entry DocType metadata
 **And** the system blocks submission if debits and credits are not balanced, with a clear explanation

 **Given** a Draft journal entry